-There are 2 hectares approx. of commercial/town centre activity.
+There are 4 acres approx. of commercial/town centre activity.
 The cohesiveness of this activity has been strengthened by local enterprise and considerable community based amenity work.

-• Recreation/Amenity Lands
+Recreation/Amenity Lands

-The amenity of Ballon town and it's ornate road approaches will be preserved for amenity purposes during the Plan period.
-Ballon features several unique, well developed local amenity features which will preserved and supported during the Plan period.
-There is a notable lack of open space for recreational purposes.
+The amenity of Kildavin town and it's ornate road approaches will be preserved for amenity purposes during the Plan period.
+Kildavin features several unique, well developed local amenity features which will preserved and supported during the Plan period.
 The proposed Plan includes areas for recreational purposes adjacent to the town centre and existing community development.
-New playing pitches are required.
-The amenity value of Ballon hill and Ballykealy Manor are notable.